-While the physical movement of dance helps reduce stress, anxiety and depression, dancing with others also helps us feel more connected and social.
+While the physical movement of dance helps reduce stress, anxiety, and depression, dancing with others also helps us feel more connected and social.
 Dance classes can encourage social bonds and friendships which are key factors in improving our mood and mental health.
-There is a wide range of dance genres available including ballet, tap, modern, street, jive, line, salsa, ballroom, Zumba and Wheelchair dancing; so, you are practically guaranteed to find a style of dance which you love.
+There is a wide range of dance genres available including ballet, tap, modern, street, jive, line, salsa, ballroom, Zumba, and Wheelchair dancing; so, you are practically guaranteed to find a style of dance that you love.

 Other Kinds of Outlets

 Many gardeners view their hobby as the perfect antidote to the modern world, a way of reclaiming some of the things we’ve lost in our busy, dirt-free lives.
 It puts you into a primal state – which can ease stress, make you more limber, and improve your mood.
 The food you grow yourself is also the freshest food you can eat.

 It doesn’t have to be a whole book – if you prefer, you can try reading a short story, or magazine, or a newspaper article.
 Just as long as you go beyond Facebook updates, tweets, and the back of the milk carton, you will reap the benefits of reading.
 Studies show that the type of mental stimulation you get from reading can slow the progress of (or even prevent) Alzheimer’s and Dementia.
 It could even aid in your career, as those who are well-read, well-spoken, and knowledgeable on a variety of topics tend to get promotions more quickly (and more often) than those with smaller vocabularies, and lack of awareness of literature, scientific breakthroughs, and global events.
 Bonus: reading self-help books has been shown to help people suffering from certain mood disorders and mild mental illnesses.